boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    capabilities, the NF vendor reference designs, as well as service provider or even legal requirements.

+Mapping approaches that rely upon preserving the 5G slice identification in the TN (e.g., {{sec-ip-hof}}) may simplify required operations to map back TN slices to 5G slices.
+However, such considerations are detailed in this document because these are under the responsibility of the 3GPP orchestration domain.

 ## Scalability Implications {#sec-sca-impli}

 The actual mapping (see {{sec-mapping}}) is a design choice of service operators that may be a function of, e.g., the number of instantiated slices, requested services, or local engineering capabilities and guidelines.
 However, operators should carefully consider means to ease slice migration strategies.
 For example, a provider may initially adopt a 1-to-1 mapping if it has to instantiate just a few Network Slices and accommodate the need of only a few customers.
 That provider may decide to move to a N-to-1 mapping for aggregation/scalability purposes if sustained increased slice demand is observed.